txn2/kubefwd/README.md

 ## Usage

 Forward all services for the namespace `the-project`.
 Kubefwd finds the first Pod associated with each Kubernetes service found in the Namespace and port forwards it based on the Service spec to a local IP  address and port.
 A domain name is added to your /etc/hosts file pointing to the local IP.
+### Update
+Forwarding of headlesss Service is currently supported, Kubefwd forward all Pods for headless service;

+At the same time, the namespace-level service monitoring is supported.
+When a new service is created or the old service is deleted under the namespace, kubefwd can automatically start/end forwarding.
 ```bash
 sudo kubefwd svc -n the-project
 ```